Gender-affirming hormone therapy: Accessibility

 Some transgender people choose to self-administer hormone replacement medications, often because doctors have too little experience in this area, or because no doctor is available.
 Others self-administer because their doctor will not prescribe hormones without an approval letter from a psychotherapist.
 Many therapists require extended periods of continuous psychotherapy and/or real-life experience before they will write such a letter.
 Because many individuals must pay for evaluation and care out-of-pocket, costs can be prohibitive.

 Access to medication can be poor even where health care is provided free.
 In a patient survey conducted by the United Kingdom's National Health Service in 2008, 5% of respondents acknowledged resorting to self-medication, and 46% were dissatisfied with the amount of time it took to receive hormone therapy.
 The report concluded in part: "The NHS must provide a service that is easy to access so that vulnerable patients do not feel forced to turn to DIY remedies such as buying drugs online with all the risks that entails.
 Patients must be able to access professional help and advice so that they can make informed decisions about their care, whether they wish to take the NHS or private route without putting their health and indeed their lives in danger."
 Self-administration of cross-gender hormones without medical supervision may have untoward health effects and risks.

-A number of private companies have attempted to increase accessibility for hormone replacement medications and help transgender people navigate the complexities of access to treatment.